 Nursing is by one of the most stable and rewarding of all medical careers.
 Good nurses are always in high demand, and according to most salary websites make a salary range from $45,000–$85,000 per year on average.
 The training is hard, but when you’re done you will have a career that will be in demand anywhere in the country.
 Male nurses are the fastest growing segment in this field and the image of nursing as a women’s’ only field will change dramatically in the near future.
 Nursing is not for the weak or timid.
 Dedication is a must.

-(Provided by: Cedarville University)
+(Provided By Schreiner University)

 The Bachelor of Science with a major in nursing program prepares graduates to practice in a variety of settings and to care for individuals, families and populations across the lifespan.
 Graduates achieve competencies that address the rapidly changing health care needs of Oregon's aging and ethnically diverse populations and are eligible to take the National Council Licensing Examination.

 "The two-year nursing program prepares individuals for nursing careers involving the delivery of direct client care in settings such as hospitals, physician offices, clinics, extended care facilities, and the client's home.
 The curriculum includes a balance of nursing and non-nursing courses."

 The career outlook for nursing is excellent.
 A shortage of nurses has led hospitals and other employers to offer flexible work schedules, educational benefits, and other incentives to retain existing staff and to recruit new graduates.

 "The School of Nursing and Health Professions at the University of San Francisco advances the mission of the university by preparing health professionals to address the determinants of health, promote policy and advocacy and provide a moral compass to transform health care in order to further equity and positively influence quality, delivery, and access."